r-dvl/blog/src/content/blog/jenkins-agent.md

 jenkins/ssh-agent:alpine-jdk17
 ```

-Where `[your-public-key]` is your public key without brackets.
+Replace `[your-public-key]` with the actual content of your .pub key (no brackets).

-> [your-public-key] is the value of the `.pub` key, get the value with `cat ~/.ssh/jenkins_agent_key.pub`.
+> You can get your public key with: `cat ~/.ssh/jenkins_agent_key.pub`.
-> If port 22 is being used in Server, use other one `-p 4444:22`.
+> If port 22 is already in use, map to a different one like -p 4444:22.

 ### Customizing Agent

-This Docker Image can be extended and you can freely add your dependencies, for example my dockerfile using python, ansible, and node.js:
+You can extend the official image to install extra tools.
+Here's a sample Dockerfile with Python, Ansible, and Node.js:

 ```dockerfile
 FROM jenkins/ssh-agent:debian-jdk17 as jenkins-agent